anitalu724/MutScape/README.md

     perl vcf2maf.pl --man
     perl maf2maf.pl --man

-Before we start to use vcf2maf, we need some references.
+Before we start to use vcf2maf, we need some references.<br/>
 ***:warning: Since these files are quite large, it may take a long time to download them!***

     mkdir -p $HOME/.vep/homo_sapiens/102_GRCh37/